isaac-parks/BlackJack/README.md

 Take a look at the code and enjoy!
 Don't go broke 😊.

-(you can adjust chip count throuhg local storage in case you do ;) )
+(you can adjust chip count through local storage in case you do ;) )